WHAT IS GENUINE ART?

-Genuine Art was begun by a group of parents in 1999 as a way to support the MMS Scholarship Fund.
-This group of out-of-the box thinkers sought to bring together our entire community and engage students, parents and artists in a collaborative process that would be as meaningful as the artwork it produced – and raise money to help families with tuition costs.
-Over time, Genuine Art has raised more than $180,000 and has provided countless partial scholarships to MMS families.
-In addition, proceeds from Genuine Art also support Preschool Advantage, a program that funds other such preschool scholarships in the Morris County area.
+Genuine Art was begun by a group of parents in 1998 as a way to support the MMS Scholarship Fund.
+This group of out-of-the-box thinkers sought to bring together our entire community and engage students, parents, and artists in a collaborative process that would be as meaningful as the artwork it produced – and raise money to help MMS families in need with tuition costs.
+In addition, proceeds from Genuine Art also support Preschool Advantage, an organization that funds other such preschool scholarships in the Morris County area.

 To apply for a MMS Scholarship, contact the office for more information (973-966-9544).
 To apply for Preschool Advantage tuition assistance, contact the organization at 973-532-2501.

 ARTISTS AND STUDENTS COLLABORATE

 Genuine Art captivates our entire school community.
 Each year, 10 to 12 professional artists volunteer their time and talent to collaborate with our students to create a piece for Genuine Art.
 Each artist chooses his and her own way to work with the children.
 The resulting artwork incorporates students' and artists' contributions.

 Genuine Art Cocktail Reception and Silent Auction: On a Friday evening in April, artists, parents, teachers, and friends gather in a local venue to view the work, socialize and bid on their favorite piece during the silent auction.

 Genuine Art Children's Event: The next day, our students visit the gallery and proudly show their parents the piece of art they worked on with their classmates.

 SANDY DECRISTOFARO, ARTIST, SPEAKING ABOUT HER INVOLVEMENT WITH GENUINE ART